sadicangel/avro-source-generator/README.md

 ```
 Supported values are `record` (default) and `class`.

-To change the declaration of just one type, declare a partial definition for it using the desired `record` or `class` keyword, an annotate it with the `Avro` attribute.
+To change the declaration of just one type, declare a partial definition for it using the desired `record` or `class` keyword, and annotate it with the `Avro` attribute.
 ```cs
 using AvroSourceGenerator;